irregular-canton317/VVSE/README.md

 | `^X` (Ctrl+X) | **Exit** editor (Restores cursor and terminal) |
 | `Arrows` | **Navigate** through text |

-> **Note:** On first launch, a welcome screen will appear.
-Simply press any key to start typing.

 ---

 ## Installation